syl20bnr/spacemacs/README.md

 - The main goal of `Spacemacs` is to **bring the power of Vim modal editing to the powerful Emacs editing platform**.

-- The ultimate goal for `Spacemacs` is to pack as much stuff as possible while keeping a **"blazingly fast" boot time**.
-Currently `Spacemacs` ships with more than 120 packages and its load time is under 2 seconds on a Macbook Air 2014.

 - Slick integration with Evil states/Vi modes, tries as much as possible to **keep your fingers on the home row**, no matter the mode you are in.